gintonicweb/requirejs/README.md

 Load this helper from your controller and define your config options.

+- `require` the basepath where requirejs library can be found (optional)
+- `configFiles` requirejs configuration files (optional)
+- `inlineConfig` inline configuration options, echoed as an inline config file (optional)

 ```
 public $helpers = [
     'Requirejs.Require' => [

-        // the basepath where requirejs library can be found (optional)
         'require' => 'Requirejs.require',

-        // requirejs configuration files (optional)
         'configFiles' => [
             'TwbsTheme.config',
             'Images.config',
         ],

-        // inline configuration options, echoed as an inline config file (optional)
         'inlineConfig' => [
             'baseUrl' => '/',
         ],